agentcontest/agentcontest.github.io/2017/index.md

 All the important details and announcements including scenario and communication protocol specifications as well as software release announcements and bug reports will be announced and discussed via this list.

-The [mailing list archive](https://groups.google.com/forum/#!forum/agentcontest) is semi-public.
-That means, it is accessible to list subscribers.
+The [mailing list archive](https://groups.google.com/forum/#!forum/agentcontest) is publically available.

 Changelog
 ---------